javascript-studio/schema/README.md

   data.
 If the given data does not match the schema, an exception is thrown.
   The returned reader throws on any property modification or on an attempt to read an undefined property.
-- `writer = schema.write([data])`: Creates a writer with optional initial data.
+- `writer = schema.write([data[, emitter]])`: Creates a writer with optional initial data and an event emitter.
 If the given data does not match the schema, an exception is thrown.
 The returned writer throws on undefined property modification, if an assigned value is invalid, or on an attempt to read an undefined property.
 When using the writer with `JSON.stringify` or `schema.verify(writer)` it will throw if non-optional values are missing.
+If `emitter` is specified, these events will be emitted:
+    - `set(property, value)` when a property is assigned a new value
+    - `delete(property)` when a property is deleted
+    - `push(property, ...values)` when `push` is called on an array
+    - `pop(property)` when `pop` is called on an array
+    - `unshift(property, ...values)` when `unshift` is called on an array
+    - `shift(property)` when `shift` is called on an array
+    - `splice(start, delete_count, ...items)` when `splice` is called on an array
 - `data = schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.
 Throws if the given object is not a schema writer.
 - `data = schema.raw(reader_or_writer)`: returns the unwrapped data without
   checking if any properties are missing in the given writer.
 Throws if the given object is not a schema reader or writer.